privacyidea/privacyidea/doc/installation/system/inifile.rst

 You can run the database for the audit module on another database or even server.
 For this you can specify the database URI via ``PI_AUDIT_SQL_URI``.

+.. note:: If you run the Audit database on a different URI, the schema update script will not update the Audit schema automatically during update.
+Then check the READ_BEFORE_UPDATE.md, if the Audit data has been changed.
+Then you need to adapt the Audit table manually.

 With ``PI_AUDIT_SQL_OPTIONS`` You can pass a dictionary of options to the database engine.
 If ``PI_AUDIT_SQL_OPTIONS`` is not set, ``SQLALCHEMY_ENGINE_OPTIONS`` will be used.